darkhelmet/dashvee/posts/how-do-i-load-balance.md

 In both `balance` and my implementation, we `listen`, `accept`, and move bytes around.
 You can do this by just intercepting and mangling packets using [netfilter](http://en.wikipedia.org/wiki/Netfilter), which is how `iptables` does its thing.
 Its not really *listening* in the traditional sense, but can receive, process, and forward packets given some rules.

-You'll have to do some hardcore `iptables` reading to figure out the best to do that, though [the examples here](http://linuxgazette.net/108/odonovan.html) look pretty legit (I have not tried them).
+You'll have to do some hardcore `iptables` reading to figure out the best way to do that, though [the examples here](http://linuxgazette.net/108/odonovan.html) look pretty legit (I have not tried them).

 This method is probably the method the firewall is using to balance things.
 No explicit listening, just shuffling packets.